-First of all, if a character does not have a natural radical, it can sometimes be hard to tell what the radical ought to be (e.g., 井 being assigned arbitrarily the radical \equiv).
-Even if the character naturally falls into radical-like pieces, it can be hard to tell which is the radical and which the phonetic (e.g., 和, which looks like it belongs to the radical π , actually belongs to the radical π).
-Moreover, since Unicode encodes characters, not glyphs, two different glyphs for the same character may have different residual strokes (such as π , which can be written either with or without a dot, altering its stroke count between nine and eight, respectively).
+First of all, if a character does not have a natural radical, it can sometimes be hard to tell what the radical ought to be (for example, 井 being assigned arbitrarily the radical

+\square).
+Even if the character naturally falls into radical-like pieces, it can be hard to tell which is the radical and which the phonetic (for example, 和, which looks like it belongs to the radical π , actually belongs to the radical Π).
+Moreover, since Unicode encodes characters, not glyphs, two different glyphs for the same character may have different residual strokes (such as \dagger , which can be written either with or without a dot, altering its stroke count between nine and eight, respectively).

 We include multiple radical-stroke systems to allow for this.
 Three of the radical-stroke fields represent the character's radical-stroke count as determined by its position within a standard IRG dictionary.
-Two more (krsjapanese and krsjicode) are intended to cover a "typical" Japanese radical-stroke count, and everything else, respectively.
-Finally, there is the krsjapani_6 field which contains more detailed information on the glyph used for the character in the Adobe Japan 1-6 character set.
+Two more (krsjapanese and krsjinicode) are intended to cover a "typical" Japanese radical-stroke count, and everything else, respectively.
+Finally, there is the krsjadobe_japan1_6 field which contains more detailed information on the glyph used for the character in the Adobe Japan 1-6 character set.

-The primary use for the krsunicode field is to cover the form of the character as drawn in the Unicode Standard.
+The primary use for the krsunicode field is to cover the normative radical-stroke value defined by ISO/IEC 10646.
 However, it is also used for cases where there is sufficient ambiguity that a reasonable person might look for a character in multiple places, particularly where one of our source dictionaries categorizes a character under a different radical or with a different stroke count.

 The krsunicode field also uses an apostrophe after the radical number to indicate that the character uses a standard simplification.
-In simplified Chinese, many radicals have standard, simplified forms, such as i, which is the simplified form of the radical \equiv
+In simplified Chinese, many radicals have standard, simplified forms, such as ì, which is the simplified form of the radical 言